About Pet IDDetails on these Animal Must-Haves

 Each year hundreds of thousands of lost pets are taken to animal shelters across the country.
 Many of these animals wear no form of traceable identification and are never reunited with their owners.
-Eventually, they are euthanized.
-This terrible waste of lives, can be avoided if owners equip their pets with proper identification.
+Tragically, they are often euthanized.
+This terrible waste of lives can be avoided if owners equip their pets with proper identification.
 Both dogs and cats need identification.
-Even if your cat is a 100% indoor cat, she still needs ID – scared or excited pets can slip out the door before you can stop them.
+Even if your cat is an indoor cat, she still needs ID – scared or excited pets can slip out the door before you can stop them.

+The procedure is quick and painless.
 Electronic microchip implants are inserted using a special syringe.
-Your vet can inject a small coded device, about the size of a grain of rice, under the loose skin on your pet’s neck.
-It is quick and painless.
+Your vet will inject a small coded device, about the size of a grain of rice, under the loose skin on your pet’s neck.
 Microchips each have an identification number associated with them.
 With this number, your name, address and phone number are stored in a computer database.
 Animal shelters and many veterinary hospitals throughout North America are equipped with special scanning devices that read the microchip implant information.
 If they find your pet, they can notify you quickly with your stored information.
-The one-time cost for a microchip implant varies, ranging from $20-80.
+The one-time cost for a microchip implant varies, check with your vet or clinic.

 BE SURE TO KEEP YOUR CONTACT INFO UP TO DATE IN THE MICROCHIP COMPANY’S DATABASE

 There are different companies that provide the microchips to vets and clinics, each with their own registries.

 Most veterinary practices will microchip your pets.
 Ask your vet for the best type for you or reach out to one of the locations below.

 Where you can get microchip services

 West Valley: 2599 S 27th Ave., Phoenix